cybozu-go/log/README.md

     Hard-coded maximum log buffer size and 1-pass formatters help cybozu/log be memory- and CPU- efficient.

-* Less configuration.

-    In fact, nothing need to be configured for most cases.

-* Built-in logfmt formatter.
+* Built-in logfmt and JSON Lines formatters.

-    By default, logs are formatted in [logfmt][], and goes out to the standard error.
+    By default, logs are formatted in syslog-like plain text.
+    [logfmt][] and [JSON Lines][jsonl] formatters can be used alternatively.

 * Automatic redirect for Go standard logs.

     The framework automatically redirects [Go standard logs][golog] to itself.

+* Reopen handler.

+    The framework comes with a handy writer that reopens the log file upon signal reception.
+Useful for work with log rotating programs.

 Usage
 -----